NOW is the Time to Heal

 Another example…and it’s about me.
 Years ago, when I was still in graduate school, I loaned my closest friend an enormous sum of money from the savings I had set aside for school.
 My friend promised the money would be replenished swiftly - and since he had just begun to make a juicy six-figure income, I felt ‘okay’ with the loan.

 Several months later, the Universe knocked again.
-This time, during a writing-related trip to France & Germany.
+This time, during a writing residency in France & Germany.
 Note: I was sick with stress when I left the country.
 Any peace of mind I’d ever had was light years away.
 I was angry at myself, resentful towards my friend, and filled with worries about how I was going to climb out of debt.
 Ironically, I was reading a book called, “Awakening the Buddha Within” by Lama Surya Das.
 I managed to make it through the entire book while my own Buddha stayed stubbornly asleep.

-As I moved from France to Germany, I searched for another book to keep me distracted from my worries.
-I couldn’t find anything written in English, and I suspected it was because I was lodging in such small villages.
-Three weeks into my stay in Germany, and still no English books.
-This meant that between work/writing, even in as beautiful a place as the Mosel Valley - where sweet Rieslings flowed freely and thick forests hid magical castles tucked away in the hills - my mind remained plagued with anxiety.
+In a small town in Germany, I searched for a new book to keep me distracted from my worries.
+In all the bookshops, I couldn’t find anything written in the two languages I knew - English or French - which meant that for the next three weeks, between work/writing, even in as beautiful a place as the Mosel Valley, where sweet Rieslings flowed freely and wooded forests hid magical castles tucked away in the hills - my mind remained plagued with anxiety.

-One afternoon, I wandered down a cobblestone street and, lo and behold, discovered a bookshop.
-Of course all the books were written in German, save for a small section of French poetry.
-Just as I was about to purchase some Rimbaud and pretend I could fully understand it, I noticed a shockingly familiar name printed on the spine of a paperback book: Lama Surya Das.
+One afternoon, I wandered down a cobblestone street and, lo and behold, I discovered a bookshop I hadn't seen before.
+Of course, most of the books were written in German, save for one, shockingly familiar name printed on the spine of a paperback book: Lama Surya Das.
 I hesitated in disbelief before pulling the book from the shelf and reading its title aloud, “Letting Go of the Person You Used to Be.”
-Not only had I found the one English book in all of pastoral Germany, but it felt as if book had been specially planted in this bookshop for me.
+Not only had I found the one English book in all of pastoral Germany, but it felt as if book had been planted in this bookshop especially for me.

-As my travels took me back to the South of France, I finished the final chapter of new favorite book and settled into my writing residency.
-My first night in LaBastide, in a beautifully restored 18th century manor house, I suddenly felt compelled to take out my notebook and make a list of everything I didn’t need - everything that was no longer serving me, everything I needed to release.
+As my residency took me to the South of France, I finished the final chapter of new favorite book and settled into my new home.
+My first night in LaBastide, in a beautifully restored 18th century manor house, I suddenly felt compelled to take out my notebook and make a list of everything that was no longer serving me, everything I needed to release.